aryavast12/Arya_-Analytics-Projects./Python/README.md

 ## 🚀 How to Run
 Run the script in your terminal.
 When prompted, enter the desired numerical length for your password (e.g., 12 or 16).

+---
+# Python Foundations for Biological Data Analysis

+## 🎯 Objective
+To apply core Python programming logic—including list manipulation, iterative loops, and conditional statements—to solve common computational problems in biological and laboratory settings.

+## 🛠️ Tools & Concepts Used
+* **Data Structures:** Python Lists and List Comprehensions.
+* **Control Flow:** `for` loops, `while` loops, and `if/else` conditional logic.
+* **Mathematical Operations:** Aggregation (sum), Cumulative Products, and Power operations.

+## 💻 Project Overview
+This collection of scripts demonstrates the ability to translate scientific questions into efficient code.
+By using descriptive variable naming, the logic remains clear for both developers and researchers.

+### Key Applications:
+* **DNA Fragment Analysis:** Utilizing the `sum()` function to calculate the total length of multiple DNA fragments.
+* **Cell Morphology Statistics:** Implementing list comprehensions to calculate the "Sum of Squares" for cell count variance.
+* **Microbiological Modeling:** Using loops to calculate total bacterial growth based on multiple growth factors.
+* **Genomic Sequencing:** Manually reversing gene sequences using `while` loops to demonstrate a deep understanding of index manipulation.
+* **Data Filtering:** Sorting and aggregating sample weights and petal counts based on specific numeric criteria (even/odd/max/min).

+## 🚀 How to Run
+These snippets can be run in any standard Python environment or a Jupyter/Colab notebook.
+Each block is self-contained with print statements showing the input data vs. the calculated output.